Kline Klavier Lab Policies

 1. Enrollment

-Piano study at Kline Klavier Lab runs 12 months (September 2024 through August 2025).
-New students are considered after completing an audition and conference with student and family.
+Piano study at Kline Klavier Lab runs 12 months (September 2025 through August 2026).
+New students are considered after completing an audition and conference with stake holders.

 2. Private Lessons